 If you’re highly passionate about any specific one, you’re going to persevere and scale through whatever hurdles it contains.

 To sum up, you are most likely to achieve the objective irrespective of language difficulty if you develop a passion for learning a language.

 5. Resources Available to learn a new language

-With the right language learning methods and useful study material, you can make quick progress and, therefore, fast results.
+With the right language learning strategy and useful study material, you can quickly progress and, therefore, fast results.

 The Final Words

 Don’t learn a new language just because it is easy or difficult.
 Think about your subjective and objective goals and interest.